 Prof. Dr. Stefan H.E.
 Kaufmann, Director of the Department, born in 1948.
 Studied Biology at the University of Mainz and graduated as Ph.D.
 1977.
 Habilitation, Free University of Berlin 1981.
 Positions as Staff Scientist at the Max Planck Institute for Immunobiology, Freiburg, 1982-87, Professor for Medical Microbiology and Immunology at the University of Ulm 1987-1991, Full Professor and Chair, Dept. of Immunology, University of Ulm 1991-1998.
 Founding Director of the Max Planck Institute for Infection Biology, Berlin, since 1993.
-Professor for Microbiology and Immunology, Charité University Clinics, Berlin (since 1998), Guest Professor, Tongji University, School of Medicine, Shanghai, China (since 2011) and Honorary Professor, Universidad Peruana Cayetano Heredia, Lima, Peru (since 2012).
+Professor for Microbiology and Immunology, Charité University Clinics, Berlin (since 1998), Guest Professor, Tongji University, School of Medicine, Shanghai, China (since 2011), Honorary Professor, Universidad Peruana Cayetano Heredia, Lima, Peru (since 2012), and Visiting Professor, Peking Union Medical College, Beijing, China.
 Dr. h.c.
 University Marseille, France.

 Numerous awards.
-More than 600 publications.
+More than 700 publications.
 Highly Cited Researcher (category Immunology), Thomson Institute for Scientific Information, 2001.
 H-Index (according to J.E.
 Hirsch, Web of Knowledge): 86.
 Past President and Honorary Member of the German Society for Immunology (DGfI).
 Coordinator Grand Challenges in Global Health project "Biomarkers of protective immunity and surrogate markers of TB disease in Africa" funded by the Bill and Melinda Gates Foundation.
 Past President of the European Federation of Immunological Societies (EFIS).
 Past President of the International Union of Immunological Societies (IUIS).
 Member of the Berlin-Brandenburg Academy of Sciences and Humanities (BBAW), the German National Academy of Sciences Leopoldina (Leopoldina), the European Molecular Biology Organization (EMBO), and the American Academy of Microbiology (ASM Academy).
-Board member of the Global Alliance for Vaccines and Immunization (GAVI), 2010 to present.
+Board member of the Global Alliance for Vaccines and Immunization (GAVI), 2010 to 2013.
+Member of the Strategic Advisory Committee of the European and Developing Countries Clinical Trials Partnership (EDCTP).
 Hobby: Collector of historical medical books (Cicero article).

 The Department of Immunology is accredited for training in immunology as a specialization.